DaraBoth/daraboth/README.md

 # Daraboth Portfolio Website

 A modern, interactive portfolio website built with React, Three.js, and advanced web technologies.
-This project showcases the work and skills of DaraBoth, a software engineer specializing in full-stack web development.
+This project showcases the work and skills of Daraboth, a software engineer specializing in full-stack web development.

-## 🌟 Live Demo
+## 🚀 Live Demo

 **Website**: [https://vongpichdaraboth.netlify.app/](https://vongpichdaraboth.netlify.app/)

-## 📋 Table of Contents
+## 📝 Table of Contents

 - [Features](#-features)
 - [Technologies Used](#-technologies-used)